bujustin/hextech/README.md

 ### v1.0.5 - 11/12/2020

 Added roleFilter and thumbnailRedirect parameters and functionality to getPlayers().
 Added role field to player class.

+### v1.0.8 - 11/25/2020

+Added Team class.
+Modified getTeams() to return short name and thumbnail.
+Added isMapped and thumbnailRedirect parameters to getTeams().

 ## Disclaimer